archetyped/simple-lightbox/readme.txt

 == Installation ==

-1. Upload `simple-lightbox` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Verify that your theme uses the `wp_head()` template tag (this is where the necessary files will be added to your theme output)
 1. Let plugin automatically add lightbox functionality for links to images or manually add `rel="lightbox"` to any image links that you want to be displayed in a lightbox